samyarsworld/chess-ai/README.md

 # Python Chess

-## A fully functional chess game with the option of playing against 3 different AI powered difficulties with the computer.
+## A fully functional chess game with the option of playing against 3 different AI-powered difficulties with the computer.

 ## Index
 1. [About](#about)